-Theorem A. The free $\pi = \mathbb{Z}/p$ actions on a Brieskorn homology 3-sphere $\Sigma(a, b, c)$ do not extend to smooth actions on any contractible smooth 4-manifold W that it bounds.
+Theorem A. A free cyclic group action on a Brieskorn homology 3-sphere $\Sigma(a,b,c)$ does not extend to a smooth action on any contractible smooth 4-manifold W that it bounds.

 Remark 1.1.
-By P. A. Smith theory, any smooth or locally linear extension of a free $\pi$ -action on $\Sigma(a, b, c)$ to a contractible manifold W must have exactly one fixed point.
+By P. A. Smith theory, any smooth or locally linear extension of a free cyclic action on $\Sigma(a, b, c)$ to a contractible manifold W must have exactly one fixed point.